• Share this on:

 Supermarket programmes

-Supermarkets have become increasingly involved in the sourcing of avocados, but tend to have different structures.
-Some work with annual contracts, while others select a dedicated service provider, such as the German discounter Lidl with OGL Food Trade.
+Supermarkets have become increasingly involved in the sourcing of avocados but tend to have different structures.
+Some work with annual contracts, while others have selected a dedicated service provider, such as the German discounter Lidl with OGL Food Trade.
+Supermarket channels may have their own supply preferences and requirements.
+Depending on which supermarkets you are aiming for, you may need to make changes to meet their specific standards.

 Wholesalers (spot market)

-Large fruit wholesalers, such as Staay Food Group, maintain a large international network and offer their own cash & carry service point, where clients can purchase a wide variety of fruit and vegetables.
+Large fruit wholesalers, such as Staay Food Group, maintain a large international network and offer their own service point, where clients can purchase a wide variety of fruit and vegetables.

 Tip:

-• Find importers that also have ripening activities.
+• Find importers that specialise in avocados, such as companies with ripening activities.
 They tend to be more involved in the avocado business and probably need larger volumes for retailers.

 What is the most interesting channel for you?